muldos/geolib-python/README.md

 This project uses the `artifactory-geo-pypi-dev-virtual` repository definition to publish (without /simple at the end) and the `geo-pypi-dev-virtual` repository definition to resolve.
 The `pyproject.toml` doesn't contains any credentials.

-This configures the repository for both fetching and publishing.
-The script modifies `pyproject.toml` locally - this change should NOT be committed.

 **Manual setup:**
 ```bash
 # For fetching dependencies (modifies pyproject.toml locally)